 The study looked at the white blood cell count (a marker of infection) in participants following 29 hours of wakefulness.
 It found that severe sleep loss jolts the immune system into action, reflecting the same type of immediate response shown during exposure to stress.

 This means our body has to use vital nutrients to repair ourselves from the lack of sleep, instead of fighting foreign bugs.
-Check out our blog about the importance of sleeping with the seasons.

 Water transports nutrients throughout the body, aids in digestion, regulates temperature, facilitates all pathways of detoxification, protects our joints, promotes healthy bowel movements, improves mental concentration and relieves fatigue.